Published: Jul 2, 2011 to Nov 2, 2012

 It's a shame only 7 chapters are translated into English so far since the series ended about a year ago in 2012, but I was fully immersed in this manga right the end of the first chapter and especially after the second.
 The pacing is great: it's quick, but in no way too quick.
 It's one of those short manga that tells you from the first chapter to sit down, shut up, and read as much of the damn thing as there is to read.
 Good characters, great plot that is something different from normal shoujo romances, and good art.

 I really recommend this to anyone who likes any kind of romantic drama manga whether you read shoujo ones or not.
-If the characters weren't in middle school, this would probably either be Seinen due to the plot. read more
+If the characters weren't in middle school, this might actually be Seinen or Josei due to the plot. read more

 May 13, 2012